kjsauer/getting-started/README.md

 Personal "Getting Started" design, programming, and software guides

 ## Introduction
-This "getting-started" Git repository contains informal, unformatted, and generic "Getting Started" design, programming, and software guides for my (Kenneth J. Sauer's aka @kjsauer on GitHub's) personal reference (however, they may also be useful to others getting started in related pastures).
+This "getting-started" Git repository contains informal, unformatted, and generic "Getting Started" design, programming, and software guides for my (Kenneth J. Sauer's aka @kjsauer on GitHub's) personal reference.
+However, they may also be useful to others getting started in related pastures.

 ## Tips
 I recommend using a text editor (e.g., Sublime Text) to open these text-only files.